The Little Prince and his Rose |

 The best animated version I found was this version below, which kept the drunkard in the "adaption" of the book.

-'Adapt or Perish' podcast bitch on about the rose being turned into a sexy female dancer in two adaptions and what they see as the creepy pedophilia aspects of the movie musical adaption (which I haven't seen, and probably won't) is that I found
+But what I find ironic about listening to the two hosts of the 'Adapt or Perish' podcast bitch on about the rose being turned into a sexy female dancer in two adaptions and what they see as the creepy pedophilia aspects of the movie musical adaption (which I haven't seen, and probably won't) is that I found the 2015 movie version where an old man pursues the friendship of a young girl living next-door to him rather creepy in today's more educated world.

-Watching that so-so 2015 movie version of the book's story-line was basically my introduction to the book, and what prompted me to buy an illustrated (English language version, I don't speak or understand that much French) book version to read myself.
+Watching that so-so 2015 movie version of the book's storyline was basically my introduction to the book, and what prompted me to buy an illustrated (English language version, I don't speak or understand that much French) book version to read myself.

 I agree more with the two hosts of the 'Cover to Credits' podcast about the 2015 movie version and its creepy elements, than what the 'Adapt or Perish' podcast hosts had to say about the 2015 movie.

-Arielle Lipshaw and her husband Jeremy produce
+Arielle Lipshaw and her husband Jeremy produce the Adapt or Perish podcast |

 And that Arielle also read parts 7 & 8 of the 'Penelope' chapter of the Librivox audio version of 'Ulyesess':-)